An introduction to the disputed territory of Gilgit Baltistan: The Himalayan flashpoint

 Karachi Agreement 1949

-In gross violation of the relevant clauses of the UNSC Resolutions of April 1948 on Jammu & Kashmir, a tripartite agreement was signed among Pakistan, ‘Azad Jammu & Kashmir’ and the Muslim Conference on 28 April 1949 at Karachi, which is now known as the Karachi Agreement.
+In gross violation of the relevant clauses of the UNSC Resolution 47 of 21 April 1948, on Jammu & Kashmir, a tripartite agreement was signed among Pakistan, ‘Azad Jammu & Kashmir’ and the All Jammu and Kashmir Muslim Conference on 28 April 1949 at Karachi, which is now known as the Karachi Agreement.
 By virtue of this agreement, the bogus government of ‘Azad Jammu & Kashmir’ was institutionalized by its subservience to Pakistan and the ‘Azad Jammu & Kashmir’ government handed over twelve subjects, like defence, foreign policy, negotiations with the United Nations Commission for India and Pakistan (UNCIP) and the coordination of all affairs with regard to Gilgit Baltistan etc. to Pakistan.

-It has to be noted that there was no representative of Gilgit and Baltistan in the delegation that signed the Karachi Agreement and there was no constitutional or legal provision to empower the representatives of ‘Azad Jammu & Kashmir’ or the Muslim Conference to become dispensators on behalf of the people of these two regions.
+It has to be noted that there was no representative of Gilgit and Baltistan, then called Northern Areas, in the delegation that signed the Karachi Agreement and there was no constitutional or legal provision to empower the representatives of ‘Azad Jammu & Kashmir’ or the All Jammu and Kashmir Muslim Conference to become dispensators on behalf of the people of these two regions.
 Further, reflecting on the Siachen conflict between India and Pakistan, it is asserted that the Karachi Agreement of 1949 did not delineate the boundary “beyond the map coordinate NJ9842” (Latitude 350N Longitude 770E).

 On 2 March 1949, a convention of the Muslim Conference authorized Chowdhury Ghulam Abbas, the Chief of the party, to appoint the President and the Cabinet for ‘Azad Jammu & Kashmir’.
-The Rules of Business of the ‘Azad Kashmir Government 1950’, announced through an ordinance, were revised thrice, finally vesting powers not in the people of ‘Azad Jammu & Kashmir’, but in the Ministry of Kashmir Affairs (MKA) of Pakistan, thereby reducing the authority of the Muslim Conference.
-The Rules of Business were gradually eroded and the Ministry of Kashmir Affairs was given crucial powers for dispensing administration of Pakistan Administered Jammu & Kashmir.
-For example, the appointment of the heads of government departments and the judiciary had to have the endorsement of the Ministry of Kashmir Affairs.
-This caused irritation between the local leadership in ‘Azad Jammu & Kashmir’ and the Federal Government of Pakistan, against which, people in ‘Azad Jammu & Kashmir’ would bring out huge protest rallies and demand their political rights.
-The ‘Azad Jammu & Kashmir’ government is not allowed to create even a small post that requires a monthly stipend of Pakistani rupees (PKR) 150 ($1) only, nor is it allowed to spend more than one lakh PKR (100.000 PKR = $715) without the prior permission of the Ministry of Kashmir Affairs.
+The Rules of Business of the ‘Azad Kashmir Government 1950’, announced through an ordinance, were revised thrice, finally vesting powers not in the people of ‘Azad Jammu & Kashmir’, but in the MKA of Pakistan, thereby reducing the authority of the All Jammu and Kashmir Muslim Conference.
+The Rules of Business were gradually eroded and the MKA was given crucial powers for dispensing administration of Pakistan Administered Jammu & Kashmir.
+For example, the appointment of the heads of government departments and the judiciary had to have the endorsement of the MKA.
+This caused irritation between the local leadership in ‘Azad Jammu & Kashmir’ and the Federal government of Pakistan, against which, people in ‘Azad Jammu & Kashmir’ would bring out huge protest rallies and demand their political rights.
+The ‘Azad Jammu & Kashmir’ government is not allowed to create even a small post that requires a monthly stipend of Pakistani rupees (PKR) 150 ($1) only, nor is it allowed to spend more than one lakh PKR (100.000 PKR = $715) without the prior permission of the MKA.

-No elections were held in Pakistan Administered Jammu & Kashmir from 1947 to 1960 and all Presidents were nominated by the Government of Pakistan and only from the Muslim Conference, which subscribed to the ideology of accession of Jammu & Kashmir State to Pakistan.
-The Muslim Conference was, in addition, a divided house with allegiance to Chowdhury Abbas and Ibrahim Khan who were ideologically at great variance and at loggerheads.
+No elections were held in Pakistan Administered Jammu & Kashmir from 1947 to 1960 and all Presidents were nominated by the government of Pakistan and only from the All Jammu and Kashmir Muslim Conference, which subscribed to the ideology of accession of Jammu & Kashmir State to Pakistan.
+The All Jammu and Kashmir Muslim Conference was, in addition, a divided house with allegiance to Chowdhury Abbas and Ibrahim Khan who were ideologically at great variance and at loggerheads.

 Sham democratic exercise